 Download the .zip file with sample files and unpack it on your computer.

 Log in to deepset Cloud, make sure you're in the right workspace, and go to Data>Files.

 Click Upload Files.

-Select all the files you extracted and drop them on the Upload Your Files page.
+Select all the files you extracted and drop them into the Upload Files window.
 There should be 344 files in total.